 There’s no absence of different choices when it comes to buying a mirrorless camera these days, no matter the price point and the segment.
 You should have no problems in finding the camera that satisfies each one of your needs, even if you’re the most demanding user out there.
 What most people are looking for is a good and simple camera that has most of the features a mirrorless camera has, but for not much money.
 This means that the entry-level camera market is one of the most competitive of all, because of the mixture of desirable compact, mirrorless, and DSLR cameras.

 More and more people these days lean towards buying a mirrorless camera because of its portability and flexibility and today we’re taking a look at one of Panasonic’s offerings, the Lumix DMC-GF7.
 We all know how big Panasonic has become on the mirrorless camera market, but let’s see if they can achieve the same greatness with one of their less pricey cameras.
 The GF7 looks like it has all the necessary features to be a perfect camera for undemanding users or photography beginners and also looks very stylish at the same time, which should appeal to more fashionable users.
-It may even be interesting to those advanced or professional who already a 4/3 camera and the appropriate lenses, but want a smaller and more portable camera as a backup body or for those occasions when they’re traveling light and still want to take good quality photos and videos.
+It may even be interesting to those advanced or professional who already a 4/3 camera and the appropriate lenses, but want a smaller and more portable camera like Samsung Galaxy Camera 2 as a backup body or for those occasions when they’re traveling light and still want to take good quality photos and videos.
 So, let’s end this brief introduction and let’s see what can be found on the inside and the outside of the GF7.

 There’s no denying that the Panasonic GF7 is one good looking piece of gear.
 The combination of the silver top made out of metal and the plastic bottom that has a faux leather feel and two color variants (black and brown) really makes this camera look like it comes from a higher price range.
 Don’t get us wrong, we aren’t saying that it feels as premium as some of those more expensive camera, but it certainly looks more expensive than it really is.
 At 342 grams, it also weighs just the right amount and it should never become too cumbersome to use after long periods of time.
 The control scheme on the GF7 fits perfectly with its entry-level nature as there aren’t many physical controls available and more control falls on the touchscreen than on the more advanced camera.
 This isn’t such a bad thing, since many beginners are probably used to working with a point-and-shoot camera or with a smartphone, so they will certainly consider everything that’s available on the GF7 in terms of different dials and buttons to be a perfect balance between simplicity and usability.
 Interestingly enough, there are a couple of buttons we weren’t expecting to see and we were pleasantly surprised that Panasonic decided to change the game a little and tried to do something new and different.